gohugoio/hugoDocs/content/en/getting-started/configuration.md

 Considering the structure above, when running `hugo --environment staging`, Hugo will use every settings from `config/_default` and merge `staging`'s on top of those.

 Let's take an example to understand this better.
-Let's say you are using Google analytics for your website.
+Let's say you are using Google Analytics for your website.
 This requires you to specify `googleAnalytics = "UA-XXXXXXXX"` in `config.toml`.
 Now consider the following scenario:
 - You don't want the Analytics code to be loaded in development i.e. in your `localhost`
 - You want to use separate googleAnalytics IDs for your production & staging environments (say):
   - `UA-PPPPPPPP` for production